MohamedDiaa/If-You-want-to-Marry-a-Programmer/README.md

 # If-You-want-to-Marry-a-Programmer

 If you want to marry a programmer Read, else skip

-If you want to marry a programmer Read, else skip
 This is not a "Generic Type" notes it is tailored(Casted) for females willing to marry male programmers